 “There’s this sense (that) it’s culturally approved,” Schulenberg said.
 “There’s this question of — ‘how bad can it really be?'”

 TDH would like readers to know that “electronic cigarettes and other vaping devices are not approved by the FDA for smoking cessation.
 Smokers who are attempting to quit should use evidence-based treatments including counseling and FDA-approved medications.
+Many people, instead of using vaping to quit smoking which is evidently bad, have turned to use tobacco-free alternatives, which contain high nicotine content that can slowly be decreased until you manage to quit smoking for good.
+Not smoking the product means less contact with smoke in the lungs and it may prove more effective than any other solutions.
 If you need help quitting tobacco products including e-cigarettes, contact your health care provider, your local health department or the Tennessee Tobacco QuitLine at 1-800-QUIT-NOW or www.tnquitline.org/.”

 To contact Editor-in-Chief Angele Latham, email firstname.lastname@example.org.